hahalulu/github.io/OOD/AirlineManagementSystem.md

 }
 ```

-we will enum class for all the Status like `PaymentStatus` , `NotificationStatus`, `ReservationStatus` etc.
+we will use enum class for all the Status like `PaymentStatus` , `NotificationStatus`, `ReservationStatus` etc.